I remember you when sweet breaths of spring.

 In nacent life my thoughts of love do rise

-Like fresh beginnings on which love may grow,
+Like fresh beginnings on which praise may grow,

-With all pink promise that new love contrives
+With all pink promise that proud hope contrives

 And with glad bounty vernal loves suppose.